Topiramate: Medical uses

 Topiramate is used to treat epilepsy in children and adults, and it was originally used as an anticonvulsant.
 In children, it is indicated for the treatment of Lennox-Gastaut syndrome, a disorder that causes seizures and developmental delay.
-It is most frequently prescribed for the prevention of migraines as it decreases the frequency of attacks.
+It is most frequently prescribed for the prevention of migraines, as it decreases the frequency of attacks.
 Topiramate is used to treat medication overuse headache and is recommended by the European Federation of Neurological Societies as one of the few medications showing effectiveness for this indication.

 Pain

 A 2018 review found topiramate of no use in chronic low back pain.
-Topiramate has not been shown to work as a pain medicine in diabetic neuropathy, the only neuropathic condition in which it has been adequately tested.
+Topiramate has not been shown to work as a pain medicine in diabetic neuropathy, the only neuropathic condition for which it has been adequately tested.

 Other

 One common off-label use for topiramate is in the treatment of bipolar disorder.
-A review published in 2010 suggested a benefit of topiramate in the treatment of symptoms of borderline personality disorder, however the authors noted that this was based only on one randomized controlled trial and requires replication.
+A review published in 2010 suggested a benefit of topiramate in the treatment of symptoms of borderline personality disorder; however, the authors noted that this was based only on one randomized controlled trial and requires replication.

 Topiramate has been used as a treatment for alcoholism.
 The U.S. Veterans Affairs and Department of Defense 2015 guidelines on substance use disorders list topiramate as a "strong for" in its recommendations for alcohol use disorder.

-Other uses include treatment of obesity, binge eating disorder, and off-setting weight gain induced by taking antipsychotic medications.
+Topiramate is also utilized in combination with other medications for its effect as a weight loss aid, particularly in the context of obesity management, binge eating disorder, and off-setting weight gain induced by taking antipsychotic medications.
 In 2012, the combination of phentermine/topiramate was approved in the United States for weight loss.

-It is being studied as a potential treatment for post traumatic stress disorder.